gagolews/stringx/docs/_sources/rapi/ISOdatetime.md.txt

 | `lenient`                          | single logical value; should date/time parsing be lenient?                                                                                                                                                                                                              |
 | `locale`                           | `NULL` or `''` for the default locale (see [`stri_locale_get`](https://stringi.gagolewski.com/rapi/stri_locale_set.html)) or a single string with a locale identifier, see [`stri_locale_list`](https://stringi.gagolewski.com/rapi/stri_locale_list.html)              |

-## Details

-Dates are treated as being at midnight UTC.

 ## Value

 These functions return an object of class `POSIXxt`, which extends upon [`POSIXct`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/POSIXct.html), [`strptime`](strptime.md).